karlvr/consistent.js/README.md

 ### DOM attributes

+By default, DOM attributes are used to declare the binding between DOM nodes and the scope.
+The preferred attributes style starts with `ct`.
+You can also use `data-ct` instead of `ct`.

 #### Binding values

-* `data-ct` the name of a property in the scope to use to set the value of this element.
+* `ct` the name of a property in the scope to use to set the value of this element.
 Where setting the value means setting the `innerHTML`, or other properties as appropriate to the element type.
-* `data-ct-tmpl` a template that will be rendered with the scope as its context, and then used to set the value of this element.
+* `ct-tmpl` a template that will be rendered with the scope as its context, and then used to set the value of this element.
-* `data-ct-tmpl-id` the id of a DOM element that contains template text, e.g. a `<script type="text/x-hogan-template">` element.
+* `ct-tmpl-id` the id of a DOM element that contains template text, e.g. a `<script type="text/x-hogan-template">` element.

 #### Form properties

-* `data-ct-disabled` make this element disabled when the named property in the scope is true.
+* `ct-disabled` make this element disabled when the named property in the scope is true.
-* `data-ct-enabled` make this element enabled when the named property in the scope is true.
+* `ct-enabled` make this element enabled when the named property in the scope is true.
-* `data-ct-readonly` make this element read-only when the named property in the scope is true.
+* `ct-readonly` make this element read-only when the named property in the scope is true.
-* `data-ct-readwrite` make this element not read-only when the named property in the scope is true.
+* `ct-readwrite` make this element not read-only when the named property in the scope is true.
-* `data-ct-options` set the `<select>` options array based on the array in the named property in the scope.
+* `ct-options` set the `<select>` options array based on the array in the named property in the scope.
 The array should contain either scalar values, or objects each with `text` and `value` properties.
 Each object may also contain a `disabled` or `label` property to set those properties on the options.

 #### Attributes and properties

 The `NAME` segment in the following list represents the name of the attribute or property.
-In the case of properties, the name will have -s changed to .s to enable access to nested properties, e.g. `data-ct-prop-style-display` affects the `style.display` property.
+In the case of properties, the name will have -s changed to .s to enable access to nested properties, e.g. `ct-prop-style-display` affects the `style.display` property.

-* `data-ct-attr-NAME` the name of a property in the scope to use to set the value of the given attribute on this element.
+* `ct-attr-NAME` the name of a property in the scope to use to set the value of the given attribute on this element.
-* `data-ct-prop-NAME` the name of a property in the scope to use to set the value of the given property on this element.
+* `ct-prop-NAME` the name of a property in the scope to use to set the value of the given property on this element.
-* `data-ct-tmpl-attr-NAME` a template that will be rendered with the scope as its context, and then used to set the value of the given attribute on this element.
+* `ct-tmpl-attr-NAME` a template that will be rendered with the scope as its context, and then used to set the value of the given attribute on this element.
-* `data-ct-tmpl-id-attr-NAME` the id of a DOM element that contains template text.
+* `ct-tmpl-id-attr-NAME` the id of a DOM element that contains template text.

-* `data-ct-attrs` the name of an object property in the scope with keys and values mapping to attribute names and values.
+* `ct-attrs` the name of an object property in the scope with keys and values mapping to attribute names and values.
 Note that for setting the attribute `class` you should instead use `className` as `class` is sometimes a reserved word.
-* `data-ct-properties` the name of an object property in the scope with keys and values mapping to properties, including support for nested properties.
+* `ct-properties` the name of an object property in the scope with keys and values mapping to properties, including support for nested properties.

 #### Visibility

-* `data-ct-show` show this element when the named property in the scope is true, otherwise hide it.
+* `ct-show` show this element when the named property in the scope is true, otherwise hide it.
-* `data-ct-hide` the opposite of show.
+* `ct-hide` the opposite of show.

 #### Event handlers

-* `data-ct-bind` binds the default event for this element to the named event handler function in the scope.
+* `ct-bind` binds the default event for this element to the named event handler function in the scope.
-* `data-ct-bind-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.
+* `ct-bind-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.

 #### Repeating blocks

-* `data-ct-repeat` repeats this element, and all of its children, for each item in the array in the named property in the scope.
+* `ct-repeat` repeats this element, and all of its children, for each item in the array in the named property in the scope.
-* `data-ct-repeat-container-id` the id of a DOM element that contains DOM nodes to be repeated in place of this element.
+* `ct-repeat-container-id` the id of a DOM element that contains DOM nodes to be repeated in place of this element.

 ### Scope functions